underpostnet/engine/src/client/public/nexodev/docs/references/Running Separate Client and API Servers for Development.md

 ## Prerequisites

+Ensure your deployment configuration is set up correctly.

+If you don't have a deployment configuration, create one using `underpost new --deploy-id <deploy-id>`

-Ensure your `package.json` is configured with the following scripts:
+Your `package.json` should be configured with the following scripts:

 ```json
 "scripts": {